swathidbhat/builders-village/README.md

 **Boxes on shelves** represent **completed requests** -- each box is one thing you asked for that got done.
 "Add a login page" becomes a box.
 "Fix the checkout bug" becomes another.
 The shelves fill up over a work session, giving you a tangible sense of accomplishment.
 This is session-scoped: shelves start empty each time you restart the server, like starting a fresh workday.

 **Agents carrying boxes** represent **work in progress**.
 An active agent is shown carrying a crate across the floor -- your current request being fulfilled.
 Idle agents stand without a box, waiting for your next instruction.

-Why boxes and not files or code?
-Because a non-technical builder doesn't think in files.
-They think: "I asked for something -- did it get done?"
-The box is the only unit of work that matches that mental model.

 **Click an agent row** to open its IDE session directly -- Cursor opens the project window, Claude Code and Codex open the terminal where the agent is running.